eserating-chwy/siren4j/Siren4JResourceAPI.md

 }
 ```
 Here is the initial video resource class.
-A simple bean with just an siren entity annotation set that defines a unique name.
+A simple bean with just a siren entity annotation set that defines a unique name.
 It also extends `com.google.code.siren4j.resource.BaseResource` which implements the `Resource` interface.
-As it is, an instance of this class would successfully convert to an Entity object, but would not be HATEAOS compliant as there would be no 'self' link.
+As it is, an instance of this class would successfully convert to an Entity object, but would not be HATEOAS compliant as there would be no 'self' link.
 We can rectify this by adding a 'uri' value to the siren entity annotation.
 ```
    @Siren4JEntity(name = "video", uri = "/videos/{id}")
 ```